-PhD at University of Zurich awarded “cum laude” (distinction awarded to ~5% of PhD candidates based on quality of thesis and oral examination, awarded with $1000).
+- PhD at University of Zurich awarded “cum laude” (distinction awarded to ~5% of PhD candidates based on quality of thesis and oral examination, awarded with 1000 CHF).

 Other academic activities:

-- Reviewing Biological Journal of the Linnean Society, Ecography, Global Ecology and Biogeography, Journal of Biogeography, Oikos, Perspectives in Plant Ecology, Evolution and Systematics, Plant Systematics and Evolution, PLOS ONE, Scientific Reports, Transactions of the Royal Society of South Africa, Book chapter, fwo grant proposal.
+- Reviewing American Journal of Botany; Biological Journal of the Linnean Society; Ecography; Global Ecology and Biogeography; Journal of Biogeography; New Phytologist; Oikos; Perspectives in Plant Ecology, Evolution and Systematics; Plant Systematics and Evolution; PLOS ONE; Scientific Reports; Transactions of the Royal Society of South Africa; Book chapter; fwo grant proposal.

 - PhD/Postdoc council Institute for Biodiversity and Ecosystem Dynamics (IBED), University of Amsterdam (Netherlands)

 - Search committees for professor Institute for Biodiversity and Ecosystem Dynamics (IBED) Population and Evolutionary Biology (PEB) group (BAC committee) and PhD students, University of Amsterdam (Netherlands)

 - Editor Amsterdam Science Magazine, Amsterdam, Netherlands: http://amsterdamscience.org/